 - Page Blobs

-You can find more information on storage account types, and redundancy in the article Azure Storage Overview pricing
+You can find more information on storage account types and redundancy in the article Azure Storage Overview pricing

-Next Step – More Complex Services
+Next – Costing More Complex Azure Data Services

-Now that we have a place to cost data storage, including movement between datacentres, we can look at the more complex services in our architecture.
+Now that we have a place to cost data storage, including movement between data centres, we can look at the more complex services in our architecture.
 We will use the following diagram as an example to review costing decisions and capacity planning.
 Rather than cover every detail, I will hit some of the more essential elements and provide links to more information.

 Note: See Azure data platform end-to-end for more detail on the example architecture in the diagram.